daniOrtiz11/car-pooling/README.md

 *Docker brand - https://github.com/docker*

-Docker is used to provide a container to our application and database.
+Docker is used to providing a container to our application and database.
 At the same time, it provides a quick way to deploy the API.
 To install Docker we go to their <a href="https://www.docker.com/get-started" target="_blank">official site</a> and select our operating system.

 ### Postman (Optional)